-Being able to write with clarity, purpose, and empathy is more important than ever in a world of increasing noise and clutter.
+Writing with clarity, purpose, and empathy is more important than ever in a world of increasing noise and clutter.
 Join a program that gives you the professional and creative edge for success.

 Being an English major is more than just writing papers and reading books.
 You’ll develop a passion for the written word, the ability to think and communicate effectively, and a confidence that will transcend your writing.
-Heidelberg’s English Department exposes you to the broad world of past and present literature and a broad range of writing skills in academic, technical, and creative writing.
+Heidelberg’s English Department exposes you to the broad world of past and present literature and writing skills in academic, technical, and creative writing.
 You’ll choose between two concentrations: literature and writing.

 Morpheus Literary Magazine

-The Morpheus is a student-run literary magazine that publishes short fiction, poetry, and personal essays.
+Morpheus is a student-run literary magazine that publishes short fiction, poetry, and personal essays.
 By working with the publication, you’ll gain skills in writing, editing, and layout design.

 Heidelberg's student newspaper, The Kilikilik, also known as “The Kil,” reports on campus and area news, sports, and entertainment.
 Any Heidelberg student may join the Kil staff as a writer, photographer, proofreader, or distributor.